 Arm Compiler 5 option Arm Compiler 6 option Description licretry No equivalent.
 There is no equivalent of thelicretry option.
-The Arm Compiler 6 tools automatically retry failed attempts to obtain a license. list_macros -E -dM List all the macros that are defined at the end of the translation unit, including the predefined macros. littleend -mlittle-endian Generates code for little-endian data. lower_ropi,no_lower_ropi -fropi-lowering,- fno-ropi-lowering Enables or disables less restrictive C when generating Read-Only Position-Independent (ROPI) code.
-Note - In Arm Compiler 5, whenacps=/ropi is specified, lower_ropi is not switched on by default.
-In Arm Compiler 6, when -fropi is specified, -fropi-lowering is switched on by default. lower_rwpi,no_lower_rwpi -frwpi-lowering,- fno-rwpi-lowering Enables or disables less restrictive C when generating Read-Write Position-Independent (RWPI) code. -M -M Instructs the compiler to produce a list of makefile dependency lines suitable for use by a make utility. md -MD Creates makefile dependency files, including the system header files.
-In Arm Compiler 5, this is equivalent tomd depend_system_headers. md no_depend_system_headers -MMD Creates makefile dependency files, without the system header files. mm -MM Creates a single makefile dependency file, without the system header files.
-In Arm Compiler 5, this is equivalent to -M no_depend_system_headers. no_exceptions -fno-exceptions Disables the generation of code needed to support C++ exceptions. no_hide_all - fvisibility=default Sets the default visibility of ELF symbols to the specified option, unless overridden in the source with the attribute((visibility("visibility_type"))) attribute.
-The default is -fvisibility=hidden.
-Note The behavior of armclang -fvisibility=hidden is different from that of the armcchide-all option.
+The Arm Compiler 6 tools automatically retry failed attempts to obtain a license. list_macros -E -dM List all the macros that are defined at the end of the translation unit, including the predefined macros. littleend -mlittle-endian Generates code for little-endian data. lower_ropi,no_lower_ropi -fropi-lowering, - fno-ropi-lowering Enables or disables less restrictive C when generating Read-Only Position-Independent (ROPI) code. lower_rwpi,no_lower_rwpi -frwpi-lowering, - fno-rwpi-lowering Enables or disables less restrictive C when generating Read-Write Position-Independent (RWPI) code. -М -M Instructs the compiler to produce a list of makefile dependency lines suitable for use by a make utility. md -MD Creates makefile dependency files, including the system header files.
+In Arm Compiler 5, this is equivalent tomddepend_system_headers. md no_depend_system_headers -MMD Creates makefile dependency files, without the system header files. mm -ММ Creates a single makefile dependency file, without the system header files.
+In Arm Compiler 5, this is equivalent to -M no_depend_system_headers. no_comment_section -fno-ident Removes the .comment section from object files. no_exceptions -fno-exceptions Disables the generation of code needed to support C++ exceptions. no_hide_all - fvisibility=default Sets the default visibility of ELF symbols to the specified option, unless overridden in the source with theattribute((visibility("visibility_type"))) attribute.
+The default is -fvisibility=hidden Note The behavior of armclang -fvisibility=hidden is different from that of the armcchide-all option.
 With armclang -fvisibility=hidden, extern declarations are visible, and all other symbols are hidden.
-With armcchide-all, all symbols are hidden. -0 -0 Specifies the name of the output file.
+With armcchide-all, all symbols are hidden -0 -0 Specifies the name of the output file.